Electrical, clinical and hazardous waste

 - Mildenhall Household Waste Recycling Centre (HWRC) takes small Waste electrical and electronic equipment (WEEE) for testing and re-use (run by Crack On charity)

-- Household Waste Recycling Centres (HWRCs) at Bury St Edmunds, and Foxhall, Ipswich – the items are collected from the HWRC's, tested and then sold at The Benjamin Foundation Reuse Shop at Bury St Edmunds HWRC and Foxhall HWRC
+- Household Waste Recycling Centres (HRWCs) at Bury St Edmunds, and Foxhall, Ipswich – the items are collected from the HWRC's, tested and then sold at The Benjamin Foundation Reuse Shop at Bury St Edmunds HWRC and Foxhall HWRC

 Recycle: